-The three main goals are:
+The main goals are:

-- To provide a high quality, well documented path to convert between data formats
+To provide a high quality, well documented path to convert between data formats

-- Support the direct use of datasets from python with minimal software
+Support the direct use of datasets from python with minimal software

-- Provide precise data definition via both human readable code and high quality online documentation
+Provide precise data definition via both human readable code and high quality online documentation

-pyuvdata has three major user classes:
+pyuvdata has four major user classes:

-- UVData: supports interferometric data (visibilities) and associated metadata
+UVData: supports interferometric data (visibilities) and associated metadata

-- UVCal: supports interferometric calibration solutions (antenna-based) and associated metadata (Note that this is a fairly new object, consider it to be a beta version)
+UVCal: supports interferometric calibration solutions (antenna-based) and associated metadata (Note that this is a fairly new object, consider it to be a beta version)

 UVData File standard notes¶

-- FHD (read-only support, tested against MWA and PAPER data)
+FHD (read-only support, tested against MWA and PAPER data)